CNAG-Biomedical-Informatics/convert-pheno-ui/README.md

 # CITATION

-The author requests that any published work that utilizes `Convert-Pheno` includes a cite to the the following reference:
+The author requests that any published work that utilizes `Convert-Pheno-UI` includes a cite to the the following reference:

 Rueda, M; Leist, IC et al., (2023).
 Convert-Pheno: A software toolkit for the interconversion of standard data models for phenotypic data \[Software\].
 Available from https://github.com/cnag-biomedical-informatics/convert-pheno